WilfredTA/ReuseCoin/README.md

 ## ReuseCoin Description

-To enable greater usability of scripts within the reuse coin system, users of scripts need not hold reuse coin.
-The usage of the script itself generates reuse coin for script developer.
+ReuseCoin is a protocol for enabling monetization of on-chain scripts.
+It is not a token itself; rather, it is a mechanism for developers to charge usage fees for their scripts and configure the types of currencies they would like to be compensated with.
+This means that they can be compensated with a stable coin if they wish, or native CKBytes, or any custom-built token.

 All script devs need to do is include reuse coin plugin in their script.
-This script simply looks inside the dep cells for the reuse coin payment script (which enforces that payment is made) and loads the reuse coin payment script and executes it.
+This script simply looks inside the dep cells for the reuse coin payment script (which enforces that payment is made) in transactions that use the developer's script, loads the reuse coin payment script and executes the reuse coin payment script to enforce that the payment was made to the developer in the right amount with the right currency.

 ## Blockchain Components

 ### ReuseCoin Cell Wallet

 Each script developer has a reuse coin cell wallet that is associated with a specific script.
-When users of a script use the script by the script dev, the transaction generates new reuse coins and deposits them into the cell wallet.
-Each usage generates a single reuse coin.
+When users of a script use the script by the script dev, the transaction generates new tokens and deposits them into the wallet.
+The wallet is configurable to accept CKBytes or different UDT-standard compliant tokens.
+Essentially, the reuse coin system can interoperate with all tokens and enables developers to specify how they are paid and the amount they are paid.

 Scripts needed:

-* Reuse Coin definition cell
+* Reuse Coin wallet configuration script
 * Reuse Coin anyone can pay lock

 ### Reusable Script Plugin